kezirose25/book-swap/README.md

 1. Fork the repo into your GitHub.
 Copy the address and run git clone to save a local version on your computer.
 2. In the terminal, cd into the project folder.
 Run 'yarn' to install dependencies.
 3. cd into the client folder.
 Run 'yarn' to install dependencies.
 4. cd back into the project folder.
+Create a .env folder with the following content (change the password if you used a different password for MySQL):
+DB_HOST=localhost
+DB_USER=root
+DB_PASS=root
+DB_NAME=bookswap
-Run 'yarn migrate' to fill the database with dummy information.
+5. Run 'yarn migrate' to fill the database with dummy information.
-5. In the project folder, run 'yarn start' to start the server.
+6. In the project folder, run 'yarn start' to start the server.
-6. cd into the client folder.
+7. cd into the client folder.
 Run 'yarn start' to start the client app.

 ### Setting up your Google Books API Key